The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 Feast Days and Processions

-The order celebrated major feast days with processions that wound through the hospital grounds and, when possible, the streets of the town or city where they served.
-The Feast of Saint Lazarus was the most important.
-On this day, the knights wore their finest vestments: the white mantle, the green cross, and a hooded white cowl.
-The procession included relics, banners bearing the green cross, and often the knights themselves carrying lepers on litters—a dramatic visual display of their mission.
-At the altar, the Gospel reading for the feast was the raising of Lazarus (John 11).
-After the liturgy, the order distributed food, clothing, and alms to the poor and sick.
-These processions were public events, designed to remind the community of the order's humble service.
+On this day, the knights wore their finest vestments: the white mantle, the green cross, and a hooded white cowl that gave them a distinctive appearance.
+The procession included relics carried on velvet cushions, banners bearing the green cross, and often the knights themselves carrying lepers on litters—a dramatic visual display of their mission that moved many spectators to tears.
+At the altar, the Gospel reading for the feast was the raising of Lazarus from the Gospel of John, chapter 11, a passage that proclaimed hope in the face of death and disease.
+After the liturgy, the order distributed food, clothing, and alms to the poor and sick, continuing the celebration into the afternoon.

 Symbols and Attire in Rituals